craftingcity/The-Known-World/Notes on the Multiverse/The Alaturmenian/Inner/Alaturmen/Tracking/Guild Tracking/Magical Items of Note.md

 	Source: Unknown
 	Last Known Keeper: None, see Entry Description.

+	Entry Description: GME-014 are stored within Vault 0's Warm Storage sector in a series of 6'x3'x1' darksteel container lined with a soft textile.

-	Entry Description: GME-014 is a set of
+		GME-014 is a set of
 ```

 ###### Elvenfibre